 Nakata did as he was told, clambering to his feet.
 A thought crossed Nakata’s mind: Maybe this dog has some connection with the governor, who found out he was getting money for finding cats and was going to take away his sub city!
 He considered saying hello to the dog, then thought better of it.
 No amount of time would turn it into a friend.

 Once Nakata got to his feet, the dog slowly started to walk away.
 It had a short tail and, below its base, two large balls.

+The dog cut straight across the vacant lot and slipped out between the wooden fence.
+Nakata followed, and the dog never looked back.
+As they drew closer to the shopping district the streets grew more crowded, mostly with housewives out shopping.
 Eyes fixed straight ahead, the dog walked on, his whole bearing overpowering.
 When people spied this giant, violent-looking beast, they leaped aside, a couple of bicyclists even getting off and crossing over to the other side of the street to avoid facing him.